Kong/ngx_wasm_module/docs/DEVELOPER.md

 - [Wasmer](https://github.com/wasmerio/wasmer)
 - [V8](https://v8.dev)

-All of them can be installed in the build environment via the `make setup` command described below.
+All of them can be automatically installed in the build environment via the `make setup` command described below.
 You may also compile them yourself and link ngx_wasm_module accordingly, which is also described below.

 [Back to TOC](#table-of-contents)